Suvratam/demo-repo/README.md

 ## Local Developmnet

-1. Open index.html in your browser
+1. New file to listed